kbradford4/O5-tech-screen-front-end/README.md

-# Octane5 Technical Screening: UI
+# Octane5 Technical Screening: UI/UX/Front-end Engineering

 This is the technical screening task for front-end, UI-centric roles on the Octane5 Development Team.